eiffel-community/community/PROJECT_LIFECYCLE.md

 Project maintainers are expected to update [PROJECTS.md](./PROJECTS.md) and [CONTACTS.md](./CONTACTS.md) by sending a pull request to community repository and include an entry for their project.
 Project acceptance is concluded upon acceptance of the pull request.
-When accepted, the maintainers of the accepted project should create the repository in accordance with the [repository checklist](https://github.com/eiffel-community/eiffel-repository-template/blob/master/repo-checklist.md) and then merge the corresponding pull request.
+When accepted, the maintainers of the accepted project should create the repository in accordance with the [repository checklist](https://github.com/eiffel-community/eiffel-repository-template/blob/master/repo-checklist.md).
+When the new repository is created, the Eiffel Community Maintainers will merge the corresponding pull request.

 Upon completion of the project creation process, TC Chair sends an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) in order to announce the creation of the project to the broader community for increased visibility.